About Me

 My doctoral work explores the robustness of Graph Neural Networks (GNNs), with a particular emphasis on adversarial attacks, both analyzing and developing attack strategies, while designing efficient and theoretically grounded defenses.

-I also spent a summer at the Flatiron Institute (Simons Foundation) as part of the Foundation Models for Science initiative, collaborating with Leopoldo Sarra and Siavash Golkar on extending Joint Embedding approaches for time series.
+I also had the pleasure of spending a summer at the Flatiron Institute (Simons Foundation) as part of the Foundation Models for Science initiative, collaborating with Leopoldo Sarra and Siavash Golkar on extending Joint Embedding approaches for time series.

 Previously, I earned an MSc in “Applied Mathematics – Data Sciences” from École Polytechnique (Paris, France) and an Engineering Master's degree from EMINES, School of Industrial Management at Mohammed VI Polytechnic University (UM6P) in Morocco.